benvaljean/benvaljean.github.io/_posts/2009-08-20-Monitoring_Exchange_2007_using_Nagios.markdown

             command_line $USER1$/check_nt -H $HOSTADDRESS$ -p 12489 -v COUNTER -d SHOWALL -l "\\\\MSExchange Database(Information Store)\\Log Record Stalls/sec","Ex DB transaction log record stalls / sec: %.f" -w 5000 -c 12000
     }

+#### Database Cache Hit Ratio

+Simply the number of DB file page requests that are done without requiring a file oprtation - accessing memory instead.
+With most users in Outlook cached-exchange-mode this counter should not fall below 99%.
+If most users do not use Outlook or use Outlook in \'online\' mode this should not fall below 90%.
+As Ex2007 uses up as much RAM as it can do with the DB cache a low ratio is a good indication of the server requiring more RAM.

     define service {
             use                     generic-service